 Glenwood seeks to become a nationally recognized provider of premier educational and therapeutic services for individuals with mental health needs.
 Through state-of-the-art training for staff, collaboration with nationally renowned clinicians, and linkages with academic health centers for clinical care and research, Glenwood assures the highest quality services to consumers and families in the state and region.

 While symptoms may be subject to classification, people are not.
 At Glenwood, each person is evaluated and treated as an individual.
 Not only are services and treatment settings prescribed according to individual needs, but also professional staff creatively tailor programs to enhance each person’s opportunities for success.
-Glenwood believes each person has the potential to improve and strive to maximize that potential in the least restrictive setting possible.
+Glenwood believes each person has the potential to improve and to strive to maximize that potential in the least restrictive setting possible.
 Equally important, Glenwood serves the families of each individual.
 Glenwood encourages parental involvement to strengthen the efforts of the support team.
-The staff at Glenwood respect the dignity of the individual and recognizes the individual as part of the family unit.
+The staff at Glenwood respects the dignity of the individual and recognizes the individual as part of the family unit.

 The treatment, education, and welfare of each individual are important and should be based on best-practice concepts.
 Glenwood is committed to research and is a member of a scientific research community affiliated with the University of Alabama at Birmingham that includes physicians, scientists, clinicians, Glenwood staff, and Glenwood Board members.
 A research committee was developed in 1987 and is dedicated to cutting edge research to improve treatment modalities for individuals with autism and mental illness.

 - Uphold the dignity of the people we serve, their families, and each other